TeamLumi/luminescent-team/rom-hacking/scripting/commands/gamedata/059-sub-wk.md

 ## Effect

-Decrements a work by a given value.
+Decrements a work variable by a given value.

 ## Syntax